Retrograde Ejaculation: Everything You Need to Know

 Retrograde Ejaculation (Dry Ejaculation) Causes

-Several medications can potentially cause retrograde ejaculation, including those used to treat benign prostatic hyperplasia (enlarged prostate) and hypertension.
+Several medications can potentially cause retrograde ejaculation as a side effect, including those used to treat benign prostatic hyperplasia (enlarged prostate) and hypertension.

 Some medications linked to retrograde ejaculation include:

-• Alpha-blockers.
+• Medications to treat BPH.
 Some alpha-blockers, a class of medications used to treat high blood pressure and benign prostatic hyperplasia (BPH), may potentially cause ejaculation disorders like retrograde ejaculation.
-Other medications used to treat benign prostatic hyperplasia and chronic prostatitis, such as tamsulosin (Flomax®), may lead to retrograde ejaculation.
+Other medications used to treat benign prostatic hyperplasia and chronic prostatitis, such as Flomax® (tamsulosin), may also lead to retrograde ejaculation.

 • Antidepressants.
-Research suggests some antidepressants, including the SSRIs sertraline (Zoloft®) and fluoxetine (Prozac®), may cause retrograde ejaculation.
+Research suggests some antidepressants, including tricyclic antidepressants (TCAs) like imipramine and the selective serotonin reuptake inhibitors (SSRIs) Zoloft® (sertraline) and Prozac® (fluoxetine), may cause retrograde ejaculation.

 • Antipsychotic medications.
-Some medications used to treat psychotic disorders, such as thioridazine, chlorpromazine and risperidone (Risperdal®), might also cause retrograde ejaculation.
+Medications used to treat psychotic disorders, such as thioridazine, chlorpromazine and Risperdal® (risperidone), can lead to retrograde ejaculation.

 Surgical Procedures